-Where the TPSP Agreement provides that records of PI of the prescribed entity may be transferred to the TPSP, the agreement must address whether records of PI will be securely returned to the prescribed entity or will be disposed of in a secure manner.
-At a minimum, the TPSP Agreement must require that records of PI of the prescribed entity transferred to the TPSP be securely returned or disposed of in a secure manner following the termination of the agreement.
+Where the TPSP Agreement provides that records of personal information of the prescribed entity may be transferred to the TPSP, the agreement must address whether records of personal information will be securely returned to the prescribed entity or will be disposed of in a secure manner.
+At a minimum, the TPSP Agreement must require that records of personal information of the prescribed entity transferred to the TPSP be securely returned or disposed of in a secure manner following the termination of the agreement.

-If the records of PI are required to be returned in a secure manner, the TPSP Agreement must stipulate the:
+If the records of personal information are required to be returned in a secure manner, the TPSP Agreement must stipulate the:

-- time frame within which the records of PI must be securely returned - secure manner in which the records must be returned - agent of the prescribed entity to whom the records must be securely returned
+timeframe within which the records of personal information must be securely returned

+- secure manner in which the records must be returned - agent of the prescribed entity to whom the records must be securely returned

-In identifying the secure manner in which the records of PI will be returned, the TPSP Agreement must have regard to the Policy, Procedures, and Practices for Secure Transfer of Records of Personal Information implemented by the prescribed entity.
+In identifying the secure manner in which the records of personal information will be returned, the TPSP Agreement must have regard to the Policy, Procedures, and Practices for Secure Transfer of Records of Personal Information implemented by the prescribed entity.

-If the records of PI are required to be disposed of in a secure manner, the TPSP Agreement must provide a definition of secure disposal that is consistent with s.
-1(5.1) of O. Reg.
-329/04: GENERAL under PHIPA.
-At a minimum, the agreement must also identify the precise manner by which the records of PI are to be securely disposed of by the TPSP, consistent with:
+If the records of personal information are required to be disposed of in a secure manner, the TPSP Agreement must provide a definition of secure disposal that is consistent with the CYFSA and its regulations.
+At a minimum, the agreement must also identify the precise manner by which the records of personal information are to be securely disposed of by the TPSP, consistent with:

-- the Coroners Act and its regulations - orders and decisions issued by the IPC under the Coroners Act and its regulations - helpful guidance found in other orders, reports, and decisions issued by the IPC, including Order HO-001 and Order HO-006 under PHIPA - guidelines, fact sheets, and best practices issued by the IPC pursuant to the Coroners Act and its regulations, including Fact Sheet 10: Secure Destruction of Personal Information - the Policy, Procedures, and Practices for Secure Disposal of Records of Personal Information implemented by the prescribed entity
+- the CYFSA and its regulations - orders and decisions issued by the IPC under the CYFSA and its regulations (orders issued under PHIPA may also be useful for reference purposes, including: Order HO-001 and Order HO-006) - guidelines, fact sheets, and best practices issued by the IPC pursuant to the CYFSA and its regulations, including Fact Sheet 10: Secure Destruction of Personal Information - the Policy, Procedures, and Practices for Secure Disposal of Records of Personal Information implemented by the prescribed entity

-The TPSP Agreement must also stipulate the responsibilities of the TPSP in securely disposing of the records of PI, including the:
+The TPSP Agreement must also stipulate the responsibilities of the TPSP in securely disposing of the records of personal information, including the:

-- the time frame within which the records are required to be securely disposed of - conditions pursuant to which the records will be securely disposed of by the TPSP - precise method by which records must be securely disposed of, including records retained on various media, in both paper and/or electronic format - person(s) responsible for ensuring the secure disposal of the records
+- conditions pursuant to which the records will be securely disposed of by the TPSP - precise method by which records must be securely disposed of, including records retained on various media, in both paper and/or electronic format - person(s) responsible for ensuring the secure disposal of the records